openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_units.rst

 active unit is open beneath the course ribbon.

-The following image shows a subsection that has five units, which are circled in the ribbon above the video, with the first unit open:
+The following image shows a subsection that has five units, which are circled in the ribbon above the video, with the first unit open.

 .. image:: ../../../shared/building_and_running_chapters/Images/Units_LMS.png
  :alt: Image of units from the student's point of view